Pet insurance is designed to cover unexpected illnesses or accidents.

 Why is there a waiting period for pet insurance?

-The two-week grace period is to prevent people from buying a pet insurance policy and immediately claiming for an illness their pet already had or looked like they were going to develop.
+There is a waiting period for claims to prevent people from buying a pet insurance policy and immediately claiming for an illness their pet already had or looked like they were going to develop.

 The problem for customers is that any legitimate claims for illness in the waiting period will be excluded and classed as a pre-existing condition by the insurer.
 The condition is then likely to be excluded from the policy completely after the waiting period.